-Procedure Name: REVIEW OF INITIAL ASSESSMENT (PARENT SURVEY)

-Procedure Number: 702

-Domain: Healthy Families

-Approved By: Amanda Jalensky

-Vanessa Southworth

-Created/Written By: Katie Rommes

-Effective Date: 10/1/2016

-Date(s) of Revision: 2/9/2017

-References: 6-1 A-C, Parent Survey, Home Visit Record, Family Goal Plan
+Procedure Name: REVIEW OF INITIAL ASSESSMENT (PARENT SURVEY) Procedure Number: 702 Domain: Healthy Families Approved By: Mary Jacobson, Director of Programs Created/Written By: Katie Rommes, Program Supervisor Effective Date: 10/1/2016 Date(s) of Revision: 9/15/2020 References: 6-1 A-C, Parent Survey, Home Visit Record, Family Goal Plan

-The FSS, the supervisor and the participant family discuss strengths and address issues identified in the initial Parent Survey.
+The CM, the supervisor and the participant family discuss strengths and address issues identified in the initial Parent Survey.
 These discussions are documented in participant and supervisor files, as appropriate.
 All three parties use the Parent Survey (and subsequent Ongoing Assessment as found on the Family Goal Plan) for service planning during the course of services offered to families.